rebeccaredelmeier/comp20-rredelmeier/notuber/README.md

 reponse data that the data store sends.
 When the user's location (a sun flower) is clicked on, my username will appear in an infowindow.
-When a passenger (baby) or vehicle (car) is clicked on, its username and distance away from me (in miles) will be displayed in an info window
+When a passenger (baby) or vehicle (car) is clicked on, its username and distance away from me (in miles) will be displayed in an info window.

 COLLABORATION
 I received help from TAs in Halligan during office hours.
 (They're so helpful!)